 Lack of transparency

-If you look at the number of solutions available in the digital advertising technology sector (we’ve discussed this topic more in our article on the state of ad tech), you’ll see that all of them fall into two big groups:
+If you look at the number of solutions available in the digital advertising technology sector, you’ll see that all of them fall into two big groups:

 - inventory and everything required for advertising delivery (like Demand-side platforms or DSP, ad exchanges, and similar); and